COVID-19 Testing Information

 Where can I get a COVID-19 test?

 Testing is available from local health care providers, pharmacies, and urgent cares.
-If you have a health care provider, contact them about testing or see the information below.
+At-home tests are also available from pharmacies and community locations.
 Please check about costs before going to any testing site.
 At certain locations, some types of tests are free or covered by insurance, while others have an out-of-pocket cost.

 Pre-registration is required: lynxdx.health/register.
 Once you pre-register, you will be directed to schedule a time/date for your test.
 Please bring your driver’s license or state-issued ID card and insurance card, if you have one.